 Dental services which are rendered by a Physician or Dentist and required as a result of Accidental Injury to the jaw, teeth, mouth, or face.
 Such services are covered only for the twelve (12) month period immediately following the date of injury providing the Plan remains in effect during the twelve (12) month period.
-Temporomandibular Joint (TMJ) disorder and injuries as a result of chewing or biting are not considered Accidental Injuries.
+Temporomandibular Joint (TMJ) disorder and injuries as a result of chewing or biting are not considered Accidental Injuries, unless the source of the injury is an act of domestic violence.
 No benefits are available under this section for Orthodontia or orthognathic services.